 The calculation of tax assets and liabilities involves various management estimates and assumptions as to the future taxable earnings.
-A valuation reserve for the deferred tax assets was not necessary at December 31, 2022, 2021, and 2020.
+A valuation reserve for the deferred tax assets was not necessary at December 31, 2023, 2022, and 2021.
+The presentation on the balance sheets is showing the deferred tax asset net of the deferred tax liability.

-Foundations had no uncertain tax positions to be recognized as of December 31, 2022, 2021, and 2020.
+Foundations had no uncertain tax positions to be recognized as of December 31, 2023, 2022, and 2021.